bolonobolo/toolbox/README.md

-# toolbox
+# Toolbox
-my redteam toolbox
+This is my redteam toolbox

+Here you can find a series of python scripts made step by step while reading the fanatastic bool "Violent Python" by TJ O'Connor

+Stay tuned :)